fare/asdf/README.md

 ASDF by default uses Clozure Common Lisp (CCL) to run the scripts that orchestrate its tests.
+By defining and exporting the variable LISP to be one of `ccl`, `sbcl` or `allegro`, you can have it use an alternate Common Lisp implementation instead.
-Install CCL and make sure an executable called `ccl` is in your `PATH`, or that you export a variable `CCL` that points to the CCL executable.
+Install CCL (respectively SBCL or Allegro) and make sure an executable called `ccl` (respectively `sbcl` or `alisp`) is in your `PATH`, or that you export a variable `CCL` (respectively `SBCL` or `ALLEGRO`) that points to the executable.
-To use a different Common Lisp implementation, suitably edit the script [`tools/asdf-tools`](tools/asdf-tools), or, on Windows, the batch file [`tools/asdf-tools.bat`](tools/asdf-tools.bat).
+To use a further Common Lisp implementation, suitably edit the script [`tools/asdf-tools`](tools/asdf-tools), or, on Windows, the batch file [`tools/asdf-tools.bat`](tools/asdf-tools.bat).
+(Note that as of SBCL 1.2.13, we recommend against using SBCL on Windows.)

 Once you have all the required libraries and the asdf-tools script can find